GitMatze/maharashtra_parser/README.md

 The labels can be used to validate results and to detect potential changes in the underlying picture.

-To reduce complexity the parser is provided with a list of the locations.
+To reduce complexity the parser is provided with a list of the image regions.
 Like shown below, the recognition boils down to simple single-line problems.

 ![alt text](https://github.com/GitMatze/maharashtra_parser/blob/master/2020-02-22T17%2000.png)